Toronto District School Board: Early history

 The earliest schools in Toronto were in private homes, often run by members of the clergy.
 Public funding for schools began with the establishment of the Home District Grammar School.
 Notably, it was not governed by an elected school board.
 Voting for the city's first elected school board took place in 1816 following the passage of the Common School Act.
 The board, as per the regulations of the act, had three members: Eli Playter, Thomas David Morrison, and Jesse Ketchum.
 The board governed the Common School at York which was located on the same grounds as the Grammar School.
 However, this lasted only four years before the school and its associated school board were shut down in favour of the creation of the Central School which was placed under the control of an unelected board and marked an attempt to bring public schools under Anglican religious control.
 Control of this board in Toronto was then subsumed under a provincial board of education in 1824, itself merged into the Council of King's College, a body charged with obtaining a university for the province.

 In 1831, Upper Canada College was created to replace the Home District Grammar School with state funding in the form of an initial crown lands grant of 6,000 acres, later supplemented by an additional 60,000 acres.
 In contrast, common schools in this era, the equivalent of today's elementary schools, were woefully underfunded.
-Funding for the schools was derived from the sale of crown lands, but the lands chosen to support education were undesirable and couldn't command a high enough price to sustain the common schools.
+Funding for the schools was derived from the sale of crown lands, but the lands chosen to support education were undesirable and could not command a high enough price to sustain the common schools.
 In addition to undesirability, the acreage devoted to funding the common schools initially granted in 1816 was later reduced by half.
 These deficiencies began to be addressed by the School Act of 1844 and culminated in the creation of local public school boards across the province including the Toronto Public School Board.